 Records examined identified that a number of safety checks and audits had been undertaken including fire alarm tests.
-It was noted that the last full evacuation drill was undertaken on the 25 August 2022.
+It was noted that the last full evacuation drill was undertaken on the 24 February 2023.
+Fire risk assessments for the centre were available for the inspection and had been reviewed on 07 February 2023.
+The Responsible Individual has introduced a change to the frequency to fire risk assessments with annual reviews.
+Estates inspectors have been made aware of the frequency change.
+Staff fire training was in date.
 During the inspection fire exits were observed to be clear of clutter and obstructions.